lizardsystems/yawl-controller/firmware/WLED/readme.md

 # WLED

+## Firmware
 You may download a ready-to-use firmware [yawl_controller.bin ](firmware/WLED/bin/yawl_controller.bin).

-Also you may compile the firmware by self.
-Please read instruction at https://kno.wled.ge/basics/compiling-wled/
+Also you may compile the firmware by self using Visual Studio Code and Platformio.
+Please read a step-by-step guide at [this page](https://kno.wled.ge/basics/compiling-wled/) of the WLED Wiki

+## Flashing

 ## Configuring